nwisbeta/github.io/pages/app_design/standard-features.md

 folder: app_design
 ---

 Most mobile apps provide common features such as the Home and Settings screens.

-Use standard features where relevant including:
+The app design must use standard features where relevant, including:
-* Consistent terms (shared naming conventions)
+* Consistent terms (shared naming conventions) - see [Terminology and Language](/terminology-language.html)
-* Consistent icons (a shared icon set)
+* Consistent icons (a shared icon set) - see [Icons](/icons.html)
-* Consistent menu access points
+* Consistent menu access points - see [Menus](/menus.html)

 ## Home
 The 'Home Page' or the 'Main Screen/Page' must include the most important app feature (primary reason for app) or provide a summary of the most important information.
 Users can configure or personalise this page through their settings if required.